AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 **StructureDefinition naming - profiles**

-The name for a StructureDefinition that is a profile **SHALL** be in the form of ADHA[resource-profiled][computable-use-case-name]:
+The name for a StructureDefinition that is a profile **SHALL** be in the form of ADHA[resource-profiled][computable-use-case]:

 - [resource-profiled] is the value in `StructureDefinition.type`
-- [computable-use-case-name] is a business name and **SHALL NOT** have individual words separated
+- [computable-use-case] is a business name and **SHALL NOT** have individual words separated
   - **SHALL** use UpperCamelCase
   - **SHALL** be `Core` for all core profiles
   - **SHOULD** be an abbreviations or acronyms

-The title for a StructureDefinition that is a profile **SHALL** be in the form of ADHA [human-readable-use-case-name]:
+The title for a StructureDefinition that is a profile **SHALL** be in the form of ADHA [human-readable-use-case]:

-- [human-readable-use-case-name] is a business name and **SHALL** have individual words separated by a whitespace
+- [human-readable-use-case] is a business name and **SHALL** have individual words separated by a whitespace
   - **SHALL** use title case
   - **SHALL** be `Core [resource-profiled]` for all core profiles e.g. `ADHA Core Patient`
   - **SHOULD** otherwise provide a full name or acronym that describes the use context, project or operation and where possible include common use abbreviations or acronyms